 With the support of Fung Chee Siang, a Malaysian organic farmer and owner of Hatiku, Loh Like Peng, a Singaporean restauranteur and owner of the Unlisted Collection, and chefs Anthony Yeoh and Dave Pynt, the team spent 18 months in research and development; trialing varieties to see what would grow in Malaysia’s soil and through monsoons, logistics, packing, legalities and shipping.

-Weeds & More now work with two farms, Fung’s Hatiku and the Liew family's Sunrise Organic, producing around 60 varieties of herbs, fruits, vegetables, edible flowers and garnishes, for restaurants and hotels in Singapore and Malaysia.
+Weeds & More now work with two farms, including Mr Fung’s Hatiku, producing around 60 herbs, fruit, vegetables, edible flowers and garnish products for restaurants and hotels in Singapore and Malaysia.

 Fung Chee Siang’s property, Hatiku, is a quite respite from the industrial and often quite brutal farming in Cameron Highlands.
 Nestled into a natural amphitheatre and surrounded by thick jungle, which protect it from neighbouring farms, the property is fed by two natural springs, one which breeds vegetarian carp fish.
 Mr Fung is the most natural person we know- he lives and breathes an organic life (except when it comes to wine), and our moral compasswhen it comes to the woolly world of growing organics.
 Hatiku has organic certification from myOrganic.